mmu-webdesign/awdd--group-10-web-dev-2023/1_user_and_competitor_research/proposal.md

 # Proposal

-The _italic text_ below is a guide to each section.
-Remove this text and add your own, retaining the headings.

-**Word count** 1000 words (+/- 10%) maximum

 ## Project summary

-_What are you trying to communicate with your site?
-A description of the project in a sentence or two.
-Imagine you are trying to explain what your group can do quickly to a colleague whilst in a lift_.

 Our website design will cover multiple aspects of the Dog Charity, including an adoption section, donation section, products/services section, and a general guide/advice section.
 The website will be a place new, existing or even non-owners can visit to gain useful information about dog care, donate to a charity, and even browse and adopt a rescue dog.
 We will also advertise/recommend products related to dog care etc...

 ## Business objectives/goals

-_List the objectives/goals discovered in the client briefing.
-What user questions must the site answer_?

 - Create a comprehensive guide on dog care
 - Inform users on how to/whether to adopt a dog
 - Provide a space where related products can be advertised, and allow users to browse and even purchase products